 The consumption of processed seed and vegetable oils like soybean oil, sunflower oil, canola oil has increased dramatically in the past century.
 They were practically non-existent in our diets until the early 1900s.
 Unlike butter or coconut oil rich in Omega 3, these vegetable oils can’t be extracted just by pressing or separating naturally.
-Vegetable oils and margarine are over-recommended and referred to as ‘heart healthy oils’ and an alternative to butter, cheese and many other so called ‘artery clogging saturated fats.’
+Vegetable oils and margarine are over-recommended and referred to as ‘heart healthy oils’ and an alternative to butter, cheese and many other so-called “artery clogging s0aturated fats.”

 Recent research has however shown that vegetable oils may not be all that good as recommended and may cause more harm than good to your body.

-- Omega 6 found in vegetable oils can cause inflammation which has been found to be a key cause for various serious diseases including cardiovascular disease, arthritis, depression and cancer.
+- Omega 6 found in vegetable oils can cause inflammation which has been found to be a key cause of various serious diseases including cardiovascular disease, arthritis, depression, and cancer.
 In arterial cells, these mutations cause inflammation that can clog arteries.
 When these fats are incorporated into skin cells, their mutation causes skin cancer.

 - Excess consumption of vegetable oils also causes problems with hormone production, since hormones are dependent on certain fats for their manufacture.
 Vegetable oils that are hardened by hydrogenation to make shortening or margarine are especially damaging as vegetable oils are not naturally solid at these temperatures.